African payments company Flutterwave raises $170M, now valued at over $1B – TechCrunch

 Launched in 2016 as a Nigerian and U.S.-based payments company with offices in Lagos and San Francisco, Flutterwave helps businesses build customizable payments applications through its APIs.

 When the company raised its Series B, we reported that Flutterwave had processed 107 million transactions worth $5.4 billion.
-Right now, those numbers have increased to over 140 million transactions worth over $9 billion.
-The company, which also helps businesses outside Africa to expand their operations on the continent, has an impressive clientele of international companies.
-Some of them include Booking.com, Facebook, Flywire, and Uber.
+Right now, those numbers have increased to over 140 million transactions worth more than $9 billion.
+The company, which also helps businesses outside Africa to expand their operations on the continent, has an impressive clientele of international companies, including Booking.com, Facebook, Flywire and Uber.

-Flutterwave says over 290,000 businesses use its platform to carry out payments.
+Flutterwave says more than 290,000 businesses use its platform to carry out payments.
 And according to the company’s statement, they can do so “in 150 currencies and multiple payment modes including local and international cards, mobile wallets, bank transfers, Barter by Flutterwave.”

 While its website shows an active presence in 11 African countries, Flutterwave CEO Olugbenga Agboola, also known as GB, told TechCrunch the company is live in 20 African countries with an infrastructure reach in over 33 countries on the continent.